DevDe-T/MoviePedia-web-app/README.md

- #This is a Moviepedia Web APP :
+ This is a Moviepedia Web APP :

-●	Built Using : html, css, javascript, reactjs, hooks, data fetching, web api ●	It is a wikipedia for movies.
+●	Built Using : html, css, javascript, reactjs, hooks, data fetching, web api

+●	It is a wikipedia for movies.
 It contains information about movies using omdb api.
-●	It also has an inbuilt note keeper which can be used as a watchlist creator so that users can make a list of movies that they want to watch.

 Screenshots :-
 ![image](https://user-images.githubusercontent.com/62214620/185144421-5da825ce-5725-46fc-a3dc-220d3980da84.png)